JapneetSinghh/Git-Essentials-/Github_Udemy.md

+# Ch 11: Branching in git
-# How to Create a New Branch in Git
+## How to Create a New Branch in Git

 ## 1. Check Existing Branches